mquan/cortex/README.md

 Features:
 - supports deeply nested data with a simple API
+- performs old and new data comparison out of the box so you don't have to implement shouldComponentUpdate
 - has built-in methods for working with arrays and hashes data

 [Here's a basic demo](http://mquan.github.io/cortex/examples/skyline/)